quipucords/qpc/docs/source/man.rst

 ``--exclude-hosts ip_address``

   Optional.
 Sets the host name, IP address, or IP address range to exclude when running a scan.
-Follows the same formatting options as ``--hosts`` shown above.
+Values for this option use the same formatting as the ``--hosts`` option examples.

 ``--cred credential``